 While staying at our vacation rental on the South side near Poipu Beach it will give you easy access to the beaches and a perfect opportunity for whale watching along with spotting a green giant turtle or frolicking monk seals.
 Your more likely to see the monk seals sleeping on the warm sand along Poipu Beach Park.
-See information on the Vacation rental in Poipu Kauai.

 We’re not the only ones who journey thousands of miles to enjoy the warm Hawaiian waters during wintertime.
 The humpback whale, or kohola in Hawaiian, swim the thousands of miles each year from the cold waters of the North Pacific to breed, calve and nurse their young in the warm shallow waters of Hawaii.
 And while they are here, they really know how to put on a show!